datacarpentry/stata-economics/_episodes/03-transform-data.md

 ## Aggregate data

-Calculate the number of countries in each income group and their average census year.
+Calculate the number of countries in each income group and their average census year, using the `egen` command.

-FIXME: `egen` stands for extended generate
+`egen` stands for "extended generate," and it allows for creating statistics and other functions by groups.

 ```
 . egen n_country = count(countrycode), by(incomegroup)